spanexx/KolocollectV1/PROGRESS.md

 ## Latest Backend Updates (May 9, 2025)

+- [✅] **Fix: Corrected next-in-line recipient selection in mid-cycle creation**
+  - Problem: The next-in-line recipient for midcycles wasn't being selected correctly based on position
+  - Solution:
+    1. Updated the startMidCycle method to properly select unpaid members based on position order
+    2. Added proper handling of ObjectId to string conversions for accurate comparisons
+    3. Improved error handling for when all members have been paid
+    4. Added debugging logs to track recipient selection
+  - Implementation date: May 9, 2025
+  - Impact: Ensures that payouts are distributed in the correct sequence based on member positions

 - [✅] **Fix: Added wallet transaction to createContributionWithInstallment method**
   - Problem: The createContributionWithInstallment method in the Contribution model wasn't updating the user's wallet balance
   - Solution: